emmamitm/emmamitm.github.io/docs/documents/resume.md

 ## Work Experience

+**Quilly, Berkeley, California**
+*Software Engineer and Mobile App Development Intern*
+*Aug 2024 - Present*
+- Worked with massive data sets to optimize app functionality and user experience
+- Contributed to product launching and algorithmic design for scalable solutions in a female-founded startup

 **Movie Recommending Website, Web Design**
 *May 2024 - Present*
 - Designed and coded a functional server capable of processing massive datasets optimally